GabrielHelm/SWARC_Group_B/arc42/arc42-template-EN.md

 </div>

-The most important domain and technical terms that your stakeholders use when discussing the system.

-You can also see the glossary as source for translations if you work in multi-language teams.
+The glossary section includes key domain-specific and technical terms used in the context of the AcademiX university management application.
+This ensures a consistent understanding among stakeholders.

 <div class="formalpara-title">